unioslight/campfire/fishbowl-notes.md

 #### ILC Fishbowl Client

 Israel Lopez Consulting (ILC) provide a C# library for integration with Fishbowl. **_We have purchased and own a perpetual license for this library_**, which entitles us to use the library in production and gain access to all future updates of the client library.
-Copies of the library binaries are stored on the file server here: TODO
+Copies of the library binaries are stored on the file server here:

+`/Volumes/Marketing/Digital Products/ILC Fishbowl Client`

 A proof of concept for the use of this library exists in the following repository: